CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/formulations-and-bill-of-materials/bill-of-materials/attachments-instructions.md

 # Attachments and Instructions tabs

-The Attachments and Instructions tabs in ProcessForce provide essential tools for managing documentation within manufacturing processes.
+The Attachments and Instructions tabs in CompuTec ProcessForce provide essential tools for managing documentation within manufacturing processes.
 These tabs help users store, access, and reference important information related to a Bill of Materials (BOM), Manufacturing Order (MO), or other production-related documents

 ---